Okay, let’s face it….

 The American Kennel Club…

-Recognized the Poodle shortly after, in 1886.
-The Poodle quickly became a popular breed of dog in America, a huge hit with the ladies and children in particular.
-The Poodle Club of America was formed in 1896, disbanded a few years later and reopened in 1931.
+She recognized the Poodle shortly after, in 1886.
+The Poodle quickly became a popular breed of dog in America, a massive hit with ladies and children in particular.
+The Poodle Club of America was formed in 1896, disbanded a few years later, and reopened in 1931.

 But…

-It was only after the 1950s that the Poodle really became popular in America.
-In fact, the Poodle was the #1 dog breed in America through the 1960s and 1970s.
-He remains even today one of the most talked about dog breeds.
+Only after the 1950s did the Poodle become popular in America.
+The Poodle was America’s #1 dog breed through the 1960s and 1970s.
+He remains, even today, one of the most talked about dog breeds.

 Coat